opencv/opencv/modules/ml/doc/decision_trees.rst

     };

 The structure contains all the decision tree training parameters.
-There is a default constructor that initializes all the parameters with the default values tuned for standalone classification tree.
-Any of the parameters can be overridden then, or the structure may be fully initialized using the advanced variant of the constructor.
+There is a default constructor that initializes all the parameters with the default values tuned for the standalone classification tree.
+Any parameters can be overridden then, or the structure may be fully initialized using the advanced variant of the constructor.

 .. index:: CvDTreeTrainData